Bakedbear/printf/README.md

-#ALX Software Enginering Printf Team Project
+# ALX Software Enginering Printf Team Project

-This project is a team project that contains a custom made printf function for C langusge.
+This project is a team project that contains a custom made printf function for C language.
 It takes various inputs and arguments based on how the standard printf library function works.

 ## Printf function
-Team project

 This is a simple implementation of printf function that formats and prints data

 ### Description